tongdysoft/MQTTDeviceTestingTool/README.md

 | `bin/*_Windows64.cab`    | Windows | 7     | 64  | amd64(x86-64)       |
 | `bin/*_WindowsARM64.cab` | Windows | 10    | 64  | arm64(aarch64)      |

+Non-Windows systems need to use `chmod +x <executable file name>` to add permission to run.

+### Docker

+- You can refer to and modify `Dockerfile` and `docker.sh` files to create Docker images and containers.
+- Deployment is relative to the compiled file, run on alpine, does not include compilation of source code.

 ## Usage

 Command: mqtt-test-server `< -l .. | -p .. | -u .. | -ca .. | -ce .. | ck .. | cp .. | -c .. | -t .. | -w .. | -d .. | -s .. | -o .. | -ts | -n | -v >`